openvinotoolkit/openvino/docs/ops/arithmetic/CumSum_3.md

 **Short description**: *CumSum* performs cumulative summation of the input elements along the given axis.

+**Detailed description**: *CumSum* performs cumulative summation of the input elements along the `axis` specified by second input.
+By default, the `j-th` output element is the inclusive sum of the first `j` elements in the given sequence and first element in the sequence is copied to the output as is.
+In the `exclusive` mode the `j-th` output element is the sum of the first `j-1` elements and the first element in the output sequence is `0`.
-**Detailed description**: By default, it will do the sum inclusively meaning the first element is copied as is.
-Through an "exclusive" attribute, this behavior can change to exclude the first element.
-It can also perform summation in the opposite direction of the axis.
-For that, set reverse attribute to `true`.
+To perform the summation in the opposite direction of the axis, set reverse attribute to `true`.

 **Attributes**: